Meta Layoffs Show the Human Cost of AI Spending

-Meta Mark Zuckerberg looked into a camera and declared 2026 a "major year for AI."
-What he allegedly didn't mention: that "major year" requires firing 20% or
+Meta Layoffs Show the Human Cost of AI Spending Meta Mark Zuckerberg looked into a camera and declared 2026 a "major year for AI."
+What was not mentioned: that "major year" requires firing 20% or

 more of Meta's workforce to pay for it.
 In early March 2026, reports confirmed Meta is planning layoffs exceeding 20% of